waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 4. Cerulean Gym - Post-Mortem & New Strategy
 *   **Failed Attempt 1:** Blacked out against Misty.
 *   **Critical Mistake:** Sent SPROUT (Oddish, Grass/Poison) against Misty's Starmie (Water/Psychic).
-Starmie's Psychic moves are 4x super-effective against SPROUT.
-This was a fatal error.
+Starmie's Psychic moves are super-effective against SPROUT.
 *   **Key Intel:** Misty's ace is a Lv 21 Starmie (Water/Psychic).
 It is very fast and has powerful Psychic attacks (Confusion) and Water attacks (Bubblebeam).
 *   **New Strategy:**
     1. My current party is not strong enough or well-suited to defeat Starmie.